Research Protections Policies

 Contents:

-The Pennsylvania State University (the "University") is committed to facilitating academic and clinical research in the broad area of general or specific measurements of human development, health, and performance.
-The University is dedicated to maintaining the ethical treatment of human participants in all research activities conducted under the auspices of this institution and assumes responsibility for safeguarding their rights and welfare (See Policy RP03 - The Use of Human Participants in Research).
-The purpose of this policy is to outline the University's strategies for maintaining the quality and compliance of academic and clinical research with institutional, federal, state and all other applicable regulations and laws as it relates to human participant research protections.
+The Pennsylvania State University (the "University") is dedicated to maintaining the ethical treatment of human participants in all research activities conducted under the auspices of this institution and assumes responsibility for safeguarding their rights and welfare (See Policy RP03 - The Use of Human Participants in Research).
+The purpose of this policy is to outline the University's strategies for maintaining, improving and promoting high standards for the quality of human participant research, as well as facilitating compliance with institutional, federal, state and all other applicable regulations and laws as it relates to human participant research protections.

 POLICY:

-The University’s policy for maintaining the quality of academic and clinical research is guided by ethical principles, Federal law, and institutional standards.
+The University’s policy for maintaining the quality of human participant research is guided by ethical principles, Federal law, and institutional standards.
 The Office for Research Protections and the Office for Research Affairs are responsible for coordinating and implementing quality assurance and quality improvement programs as it relates to human participant research.
 These offices have established the Quality Assurance Program and the Research Quality Assurance Program.
-These Research Quality programs have the responsibility to address quality assurance and quality improvement activities in conjunction with the Human Research Protections Program (HRPP) and other offices/programs, as appropriate.
+These Research Quality (RQ) programs have the responsibility to address quality assurance and quality improvement activities in conjunction with the Human Research Protections Program (HRPP) and other offices/programs, as appropriate.

 REGULATORY AGENCIES: